-Great Plains 2019 Storm Chasing Expedition Logs
+Great Plains 2019 Storm Photography Expedition Logs

 Still, as with any season, one must focus on what there was to be thankful for, and I had plenty of such blessings.
 I chose to leave a day earlier than planned for trip #3, a decision which resulted in capturing one of the best tornado days of the sequence.
 I got stuck on a dry dirt road in Texas, but was rescued rather quickly by a local resident prior to the arrival of heavy rain - avoiding a potentially long and costly ordeal.
 The car has performed without major issues for the over 15,000 miles.
-Above all, I am always grateful for safety and relative lack of crises during those long miles, as there are many perils that can afflict a chaser on such a long journey.
+Above all, I am always grateful for safety and relative lack of crises during those long miles, as there are many perils that can afflict a storm photographer on such a long journey.

 Day 1: St. Louis to Shamrock, Texas (Trip #1 start)